MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 ```

 During the index creation on a [view](/concepts/views/#views "query saved under
-a name"), the view is executed.
-The index stores both the key and the associated
+a name"), the view is executed and the view results are stored in memory within
-results (i.e., the associated rows) in memory within the cluster. **As
+the cluster. **As new data arrives**, the index **incrementally updates** the
-new data arrives**, the index **incrementally updates** the view results.
+results in memory.

 Within the cluster, querying an indexed view is: